 5 day Classical Cambodia

-Based on first class accommodation and including domestic flight in Cambodia.
+Based on 4 star accommodation and includes domestic flight in Cambodia

 A Visa is required for entry to Cambodia.
 This can be obtained on arrival in Phnom Penh.
 The fee is $ 20 USD.
 One passport-sized photo is required.